 - Adults with large curves may experience back pain

 - If the curve goes above 80 degrees, this could create shortness of breath during activities.
-Shortness of breath comes from the affect on lung function.
+Shortness of breath comes from the effect on lung function.

-- Adult scoliosis rarely causes paralysis or other severe neurologic problems, but it can be associated with lumbar stenosis (the narrowing of the spinal canal, where the nerves are located).
-This can result in nerve irritation, leg pain and weakness.
+- Adult scoliosis rarely causes paralysis or other severe neurologic problems, but it can be associated with lumbar stenosis (narrowing the spinal canal, where the nerves are located).
+This can result in nerve irritation, leg pain, and weakness.

-- A Pitched Forward Posture can also develop, which can cause a patient to not be able to stand up straight.
+- A Pitched Forward Posture can also develop, which can cause a patient not to stand up straight.
 This can occur with scoliosis and with age as the discs degenerate.

 Adult Scoliosis Treatment

-Adult scoliosis treatment is individualized and based on specific symptoms and age of the patient.
+Adult scoliosis treatment is individualized and based on the specific symptoms and age of the patient.

-- Many patients have scoliosis and have very minor symptoms and live with it without treatment.
+- Many patients have scoliosis and have minor symptoms and live with it without treatment.

-- If lumbar stenosis (narrowing of the spinal canal) is present and is unresponsive to non-surgical treatment, then a decompression( removal of bone and ligaments pressing on the nerves) may be recommended.
+- If lumbar stenosis (narrowing of the spinal canal) is present and unresponsive to non-surgical treatment, decompression(removing bone and ligaments pressing on the nerves) may be recommended.

-- If the scoliosis is greater than 30 degrees, a fusion procedure will most likely be recommended along with the decompression.
-The fusion is recommended to prevent the curve from progressing when the spine is destabilized by the bone removal that is necessary to decompress the nerves.
-Fusions are usually accompanied with metal rod and screw placement into the spine to help correct and stabilize the scoliosis and help the bone heal or fuse together.
+- The fusion is recommended to prevent the curve from progressing when the spine is destabilized by the bone removal necessary to decompress the nerves.
+Fusions are usually accompanied by a metal rod and screw placement into the spine to help correct and stabilize scoliosis and help the bone heal or fuse together.
 The length of the fusion, or the number of spine levels included, depends on the type of scoliosis and the area of the spine involved.
+If the scoliosis is greater than 30 degrees, a fusion procedure will most likely be recommended along with the decompression.